urgent-challenge/urgent2024/_pages/rules.md

 ---

-The rules that will be provided to the contestants are the following:
+The rules provided to contestants are as follows:

--  Contestants are allowed and encouraged to use any datasets to pre-train.
+- Contestants are allowed and encouraged to use any datasets for pre-training.
-- Contestant submit their code during the inference stage, this is a code submission competition.
+- Contestants must submit their code during the inference stage; this is a code submission competition.
-- Related members from the organising team can participate, but are ineligible for prizes.
+- Related members from the organizing team can participate but are ineligible for prizes.
-- The top 10th teams will have their code release after the final submission.
+- The top 10 teams will have their code released after the final submission.

 ## Evaluation Criteria